Understanding Psychotherapy: A Social History of the Mind

 - 5 November: Psychotherapy’s connection with Art and Film – Professor Sarah Niblock

 - 12 November: Body and Soul Rethought – Dr Divine Charura

 - 19 November: Beyond the individual: working with families and groups – Dr Reenee Singh

-- 3 December: Self-actualisation: humanism and the transpersonal – Martin Pollecoff
+- 3 December: Self-actualisation: Humanistic psychology and the transpersonal – Martin Pollecoff

 - 10 December: Psychotherapy today and in the future – Dr Vanja Orlans